Meet The Board

 Patrick was born and raised in Wallowa County, Oregon.
 While he has many fond memories of exploring the backroads of the county on his bmx bike as a kid, his love of bikes was truly born while ripping around the streets of Eugene during his time at the University of Oregon.
 Patrick returned to Northeast Oregon in 2017 right around the same time that he started mountain biking.
 He works as a science and technology teacher at Enterprise High School and part time as a rafting guide in the summers.
 In addition to riding bikes, Patrick enjoys whitewater kayaking, reading, running, and bowhunting.
 He is excited about bringing more singletrack opportunities to the folks of Wallowa County, especially the youth.

-When Chip Andrus moved to Wallowa County over a decade ago and was seen biking any gravel road, dirt road, trail, or snowmobile track with promise, his sister – a long-time resident – wickedly noted that only people with DUIs rode bikes here.
-Not true, of course, and he continued to explore the Wallowa Mountains and Hells Canyon on two wheels, often with overnight gear to prolong the adventure.
+Chip Andrus moved to Wallowa County over a decade ago and was seen biking any gravel road, dirt road, trail, or snowmobile track with promise.
+He was particularly taken with exploring Hells Canyon on two wheels, often with overnight gear to prolong the adventure.
 Off-pavement riding is his passion and he has dabbled in multi-day and multi-week bikepacking races in remote places – just because.
 More often now, he wanders the landscape at a slower pace looking for new vistas and inconvenient places to get a flat tire.
-It is a solitary type of adventuring at times and so appreciates becoming a WMBC board member and to be in touch with local riders of like mind who share this odd passion.
+It’s a solitary type of adventuring at times and so appreciates becoming a WMBC board member and to be in touch with local riders of like mind who share this odd passion.
 He splits his time between Hood River County and Wallowa County but prefers the wildness of northeast Oregon and the sober cyclists who wander its terrain.